VarthanV/LeetCode-Time-Tracker/README.md

 LeetCode TimeTracker Extension helps you to track the time that you take to solve a problem and helps you to make progress

 # Installation
-Install the extension from the following url
+Install the extension from the Chrome WebStore [https://chrome.google.com/webstore/detail/leetcode-time-tracker/ajjgccnlomindbgkfiicnbffggmbgcng?hl=en&authuser=0](https://chrome.google.com/webstore/detail/leetcode-time-tracker/ajjgccnlomindbgkfiicnbffggmbgcng?hl=en&authuser=0)

 # Screenshots